 Location: State Highway 6, 162 kilometers south of Hokitika

-The tiny village of Okarito (population: 30) lies scattered across a lagoon beside New Zealand's largest wetlands area.
-Birdwatchers and nature lovers are in for a treat here with more than 70 bird species found in the vicinity.
-Of particular interest, the Okarito forest is home to the rare Rowi kiwi (which travellers can see on an evening guided tour of the Department of Conservation's kiwi sanctuary).
-The township is an old gold mining area and has preserved much of its heritage with the Wharf Shed and Donovan's Store buildings fully restored by the local community.
-The long sand spit here is a wildly beautiful place where travelers can fully revel in Westland's remote and lonely raw beauty.
+The tiny village of Okarito (population 30) lies scattered across a lagoon beside New Zealand's largest wetlands area.
+Bird-watchers and nature lovers are in for a treat here, with more than 70 bird species found in the vicinity.
+Of particular interest, the Okarito forest is home to the rare Rowi kiwi, which travelers can see on an evening guided tour of the Department of Conservation's kiwi sanctuary.

 Location: State Highway 6, 127 kilometers south of Hokitika